Newseum Education offers rich on-site and online content for students working on "Conflict and Compromise" projects.

 Students can find numerous and diverse connections to NHD’s 2018 theme “Conflict and Compromise” in our 1,000+ EDTools and in our curated EDCollections, which provide an in-depth look at issues through the lens of the First Amendment.

-NewseumED.org offers free access to the Newseum’s vast collection of primary sources with explanatory text, including historic newspapers, original newsreels and other artifacts that make history resonate today and shed new light on current debates.
+NewseumED.org offers free access to the Newseum’s vast collection of primary sources with explanatory text, including historical newspapers, original newsreels and other artifacts that make history resonate today and shed new light on current debates.
 Content is searchable by topic, century, key people and more.

 (To access some of these resources, you must be signed into NewseumED; registration is free.)

 Content Related to NHD Sample Themes

 - Conflicting Ideas over Religion: New Immigrants Challenge the Protestant Ideal

 - Conflicting Opinions, Compromised Values: The Vietnam Generation